 Created by InkSmith, The Canadian Shield is a clear plastic face shield that protects frontline workers from exposure to hazardous droplets, including coronavirus, by providing coverage from ear-to-ear and hairline to neck.
-InkSmith is currently accepting online orders in quantities of 1, 5 or 20 units, as well as bulk order inquiries for orders of 200 units or more.
+The Canadian Shield is currently accepting online orders in quantities of 2, 5, 20, 100, 250 and 1000 units, as well as bulk order inquiries for orders larger than 1000 units.

 InkSmith, located in Kitchener-Waterloo, is a 3D printing startup in the educational technology sector.
 The Canadian Shield was created by the InkSmith team to address the shortage of Personal Protective Equipment (PPE) needed by frontline workers in Canada in the wake of COVID-19.